Position

 How to become a Interventional Pain Physician?

-3. Complete a residency in anesthesiology or physical medicine and rehabilitation.
+3. Complete a residency in anesthesiology, physical medicine, or neurology.

 How long does it take to become a Interventional Pain Physician?